-In 1983 we had the go-ahead to produce a Pilot Register of Historic Parks and Gardens, for the first time giving recognition to man-made, designed landscapes in the planning framework.
+In 1984 (under the Heritage Act 10982-4), we got the go-ahead to produce a Pilot Register of Historic Parks and Gardens, for the first time giving recognition to man-made, designed landscapes in the planning framework.
 Brief descriptions, similar to list entries at the time, covered the best-known sites in eighteen selected counties from Northumberland to Hampshire, and from Somerset to East Sussex, representing a historical, geographical and geological spread.

-We looked at early sites such as Fishbourne Roman Villa, W Sussex, and at the possibility of adding new gardens: Geoffrey Jellicoe’s additions to the garden at Sutton Place, Surrey, designed in the 1980s was then too new – that is, under 30 years old – and was only added to the Register in 2001.
-The sample included great 16th century and 17th century formal gardens which in Northamptonshire survive particularly well as earthworks, for example the gardens at Kirby Hall, now partly restored by English Heritage.
+We looked at early sites such as Fishbourne Roman Villa in Sussex, and at the possibility of adding new gardens.
+Geoffrey Jellicoe’s additions to the garden at Sutton Place, Surrey, (designed in the 1980s) was then too new – that is, under 30 years old – and was only added to the Register in 2001.
+The sample included great 16th century and 17th century formal gardens which in Northamptonshire survive particularly well as earthworks, for example the gardens at Kirby Hall.

-As well as notable 18th century and early 19th century pleasure grounds and parks, the Register included a selection of 19th century Sussex Wealden plantsman’s gardens such as Nymans, E Sussex, and that combination of architectural form and eye for colour achieved in Sir Edwin Lutyens’ and Gertrude Jekyll’s gardens, here seen at Hestercombe, Somerset.
+As well as notable 18th century and early 19th century pleasure grounds and parks, the Register included a selection of 19th century Sussex Wealden plantsman’s gardens such as Nymans, and the combination of architectural form and colour achieved in Sir Edwin Lutyens’ and Gertrude Jekyll’s gardens, seen at Hestercombe, Somerset.

-Over the course of six winter months, at its peak at a rate of six sites a day, we produced several hundred entries under the watchful eye of York University which supervised the project.
+Over the course of six winter months, at a rate of six sites a day, we produced several hundred entries under the watchful eye of the University of York, which supervised the project.
 The only initial drawback was that in its infancy it was a desk-based project.
 Country Life, such a useful source of information on country houses, often literally stopped short on the gardens, photos tantalisingly clipping the edge of a pleasure ground or the view of a park.
 Very few images from the early editions were in colour, which again posed problems when assessing foliage or swathes of colour in herbaceous borders.

-As the entries used the template designed for spot listing at the time, they were brief summaries and did not have space for the longer free text descriptions we use now which can describe the wider setting of a garden or views to an eyecatcher – a folly or temple placed at the end of vista, or the progression through a designed landscape.
+As the entries used the template designed for spot listing at the time, they were brief and did not have space for the longer text descriptions we now include that can describe the wider setting of a garden – a folly or temple placed at the end of vista, or the progression through a designed landscape.
 We summarised planting schemes and trees – trips to the Royal Botanic Gardens at Kew proved very useful for identifying species.